 At the present time, such works take the form of original compositions presented in 'demo' form.
-Although distinctly imperfect, such work is protected by copyright in all cases, and I reserve all rights to its use.
+Although distinctly imperfect, all of my work is protected by copyright in all cases, and I reserve all rights to its use.

 (And, in case you're really interested, "QRN" is international amateur radio shorthand for 'atmospheric electromagnetic noise'.)

-Layered, atmospheric keyboard textures (there's a lot of Mellotron and polysynth), 6- and 12-string guitars, various orchestral instruments and sometimes, a voice.
+Layered, atmospheric keyboard textures (there's a lot of Mellotron, polysynth, piano, Hammond and theremin), 6- and 12-string guitars, various orchestral instruments and sometimes, a voice.

 With the exception of some solo and rhythm guitar (ably executed by a couple of trusted colleagues), all work is performed by myself on keyboards and bass guitar, and digital sample librarie